adamzwasserman/genX/docs/architecture/dragx-architecture-v1_0.md

 4. **Spatial Indexing for Drop Zones**: O(1) drop target detection using quad-tree spatial index.
 Prevents performance degradation with hundreds of drop zones.

 5. **Privacy-Preserving Architecture**: All core processing occurs client-side.
 No user data (dragged items, drop coordinates, interaction patterns) is ever transmitted to servers.
-For paid-tier edge optimization, only transformation patterns (e.g., "site uses dx-draggable") are transmitted—never the actual drag data.
 This makes dragX GDPR-compliant by design.

 ### Expected Outcomes and Benefits